Certain forms of juvenile idiopathic arthritis may cause fever, rash, and lymph node swelling and may affect the heart.

 Iridocyclitis is initially treated with corticosteroid eye drops, which suppress inflammation.
 If this treatment is not enough, methotrexate is frequently used and, if needed, a drug that blocks the effects of tumor necrosis factor.
 Eye drops that widen (dilate) the pupil also help prevent permanent eye damage.
 Eye surgery may be needed if the eye has been damaged.

-As in rheumatoid arthritis in adults, nondrug therapies are used for children.
+Nondrug therapies are also used for children.
 For example, physical therapy Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
-It can improve joint and muscle function, helping... read more and flexibility exercises help maintain strength and joint function.
+It can improve joint and muscle function, helping... read more , splints, and flexibility exercises help maintain strength and joint function.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.